Toni Kurz: Biography

 Toni Kurz was born on 13 January 1913 in Berchtesgaden, Bavaria, Germany, where he was raised.
 He completed a brief apprenticeship as a pipefitter before joining the German Wehrmacht in 1934 as a professional soldier.
 Together with his childhood friend Andreas Hinterstoisser, he made numerous first ascents of peaks in the Berchtesgaden Alps, including some of the most difficult climbs of that time.
 The two young men climbed the southwest wall of the Berchtesgadener Hochthron in 1934, and the south wall of the straight pillar in 1936.
 They also made first ascents in the Reiter Alpe on the German–Austrian border, and of the direct southern route up the Watzmannkinder, part of the Watzmann, in 1935.

-In July 1936, Kurz and Hinterstoisser left Berchtesgaden, where they were serving in the military, and travelled by bicycle to Kleine Scheidegg, Switzerland to attempt to climb the north face of the Eiger, which at the time was still unclimbed.
+In July 1936, Kurz and Hinterstoisser left Berchtesgaden, where they were serving in the military, and travelled by bicycle to Kleine Scheidegg, Switzerland to attempt the then unclimbed north face of the Eiger.
 While on the mountain, they met up with two Austrian climbers—Edi Rainer and Willy Angerer—and the four decided to continue their attempt together.

 During the ascent, Angerer was injured by falling rocks loosened by the warmth of the rising sun as they crossed the first ice field.
 As a result of Angerer's worsening condition and their slow progress across the second ice field, they abandoned the attempt on the Eiger and decided to descend.
 A further challenge arose when Kurz and his fellow climbers failed to retrace their route across the area now known as the Hinterstoisser Traverse and had to climb downwards.
 As the result of another avalanche, Hinterstoisser's anchor became dislodged causing him to fall to his death.
 Angerer, who was climbing below Kurz, was struck by a falling boulder, dying instantly and causing his body to fall and catch at the end of the running line where it remained suspended.
 Edi Rainer, the climber who had been securing the other two, was violently pulled against the wall by the weight of Angerer's body.
 Rainer was struck in the face by the dislodged anchor shattering his jaw and entangling Rainer where he died minutes later of asphyxiation.
 Kurz now the only surviving climber, remained suspended by a single rope with the cliff wall out of reach.